THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 Part of “grabbing” those guys is this: Handfuls of applicants come in each year seeking a spot.
 Maynard, who looks awfully impressive in casting these guys, has to sift through all applicants.

 There are former Bulldog assistants having shown up at Colorado, Virginia, Miami, Brigham Young, Arkansas State, Northern Arizona, Univ.
-San Diego, Florida Atlantic, Florida International, Southern University, plus the Ivy League – and the NFL.
+San Diego, Florida Atlantic, Florida International, Southern University, plus Ivy League – and the NFL.

 On Tujague, said Maynard, “is the kind of guy that is fired up when he’s sleeping.”